INV-WZQ/SparseD/README.md

 ```

 Arguments for `llada_generate.py`:
+- `--model_path`: The model path, e.g., GSAI-ML/LLaDA-1.5
 - `--seq_len`, `--steps`, `block_length`, `--sampling-alg`: The inference configuration for diffusion generation
 - `--origin`: Inference by original model
-- `--skip`, `--select`, `--block_size`: The inference configuration for SparseD
+- `--skip`, `--select`, `--block_size`: The inference configuration for SparseD. *skip* denotes the ratio of full attention applied across all denoising steps, *select* denotes the selection ratio for sparse attention, and *block_size* specifies the block size used when selecting important query-key pairs
-- `--prompt`: Choose prompt for simple test, including "short_context", "4k" and "8k" length versions
+- `--prompt`: Choose prompt for simple test, including ["short_context", "4k", "8k", "16k", "32k", "64k"] length versions

-### Note
+## ☀️ Note
 - Since our sparse attention is implemented by FlexAttention, we recommend conducting a warm-up inference first, as subsequent inferences will perform better in terms of speed.

 - To better demonstrate the acceleration achieved by SparseD, we recommend evaluating it with long-context prompts, such as those with lengths of 16k, 32k, and 64k.
-We only provide short context, 4k, and 8k version in the repository for simple evaluation.
+We also provide short context for simple evaluation.